DependableSystemsLab/LLFI/README.md

 Execute `<LLFI_BUILD_ROOT>/bin/llfi-gui` to start the **GUI**.
 The outputs will be saved in the directory where you have executed the command.

+####Web GUI Setup
+Dependencies:
+Nodejs.
+webpack

+Steps to set up the development environment:
+1: Download this project from Git
+2: Download NodeJs
+3: Install libraries: Go to the web-app directory and run "npm install"
+4: Install Webpack: In the same directory as step 3, run "sudo npm install -g webpack"
+5: Configurate the LLFI root path for the server:
+The default bevaiour of the program use environment variable $llfibuild as the path of the llfi build directory
+You can set the environment variable llfibuild in your system to point it to the LLFI build directory in your local machine.

+Start the server:
+Go to the /web-app/server folder and run "node server.js"

+Start the front-end dev tool:
+Go to the web-app directory and run "webpack" or "webpack -w"

 Results
 -------
 After fault injection, output from LLFI and the tested application can be found